 - Travellers arriving to Peru have to present a negative PCR (molecular) SARS-CoV-2 test, no more than 72 hours old.

 - Travellers leaving Peru don't have to present a negative PCR (molecular) SARS-CoV-2 test, but they must check the entry requirements for their destination and transit countries.

 - Travelers must complete the electronic sworn declaration, no more than 72 hours before travel.

 - Travelers have to wear face masks and plastic face shields, have their temperatures taken and follow social distancing rules and other measures such as online check in only.

 Not yet.
-Travel by plane (as above), train and boat have been authorised to restart.
 On the 21st of October, President Vizcarra announced land borders would open gradually soon, but no details have since been given as negotiations with other countries are on-going.

-President Vizcarra announced on the 21st of October, that internationl flight offerings will be expanding during November.
-Reports suggest that additional flights will operate to 9 new countries and 24 new cities.
+President Vizcarra announced on the 21st of October, that international flight offerings will be expanding during November.
+Reports suggested that additional flights will operate to 9 new countries and 24 new cities.
 It seems that if you can fly to one of the cities listed above, you will be able to connect to Peru.